 Last Bottle turned 10 years old on May 11th, 2021 and on May 7th it had an employee celebration in typical Last Bottle fashion!
-Plenty of food, wine and fun!
+Our Last Bottle 10th Anniversary party had plenty of food, wine and fun!
 Here are some images from the party as well as some thoughts from Last Bottle co-founder Stefan Blicker, about ‘turning 10’.

 Stefan, tell me what’s going through your mind as you celebrate 10 years with Last Bottle and look around at the office, your team, and company that you’ve helped build from the ground up?

 Honestly, it’s been an emotional roller coaster the last few weeks.
 I know it sounds hokey, but I’m super stoked about what we created with Last Bottle Wines, and in starting our own company in the first place.
 It gives me immense satisfaction to “do unto others” – the basic premise we used as “bosses”.
 Treat people they way you’d want to be.
 Simple.
 I think the many longtime employees (and customers for that matter) we have speaks volumes.
 My partners Brent and Cory, well, they’re just family, really…we’ve all grown gray hairs together!
 Also, after a decade of this, I’m looking for new words besides “Boom!”, “wicked” and “rockstar”.
 Just kidding, I’m going to keep writing those, ha ha.

 Can you point to any highlights over the last 10 years that stand out and have made your Last Bottle journey extra rewarding?